Nea Filadelfeia

-Nea Filadelfeia (Νέα Φιλαδέλφεια, meaning New Philadelphia) is a suburban town in the Athens agglomeration, Greece.
+Nea Filadelfeia (Νέα Φιλαδέλφεια, meaning New Philadelphia) is a town and a suburb of the Athens agglomeration, Greece.
 Since the 2011 local government reform it has been part of Nea Filadelfeia-Nea Chalkidona municipality of Central Athens regional unit, of which it is the seat and a municipal unit.
 The municipal unit has an area of 2.850 km^{2}.
 It was named after the Anatolian city Filadelfeia, now Alaşehir in Turkey, and it was settled by Greek refugees from Asia Minor after the Greco-Turkish War (1919-1922).

 Geography

 Nea Filadelfeia is a suburb of Athens, located 6 km north of the city centre.
 Its built-up area is continuous with the municipality of Athens and the surrounding suburbs Nea Chalkidona, Agioi Anargyroi, Acharnes, Metamorfosi and Nea Ionia.
 The A1 motorway (Athens - Thessaloniki) and Greek National Road 1 pass through the town.
 The main throughfare off the town is Dekelias Avenue, which runs from Nea Chalkidona all the way to the border with Metamorfosi Nea Filadelfeia has a large park, Alsos Neas Filadelfias, which covers 0.48 km2.
 The park formerly hosted a zoo which operated since 1955 to 1995.
 Nea Filadelfeia is located at the geographical center of the Attica peninsula, around 13 km from the sea.